-The Illinois Holocaust Museum & Education Center proudly announces the formation of a new Legacy Society.
-This new group will guarantee the safeguarding of our precious artifacts and the continuation of our educational programs.
+The Illinois Holocaust Museum & Education Center proudly announces the formation of the Legacy Society.
+This select group will guarantee the safeguarding of our precious artifacts and the continuation of our educational programs.

 We each plan our future in different ways.
 Some people can make an outright gift; others must plan for later years.
 Whether you are creating a will for the first time or revisiting your estate provisions, we hope you will include the Museum in your philanthropic plans.